r-lib/clock/tests/testthat/_snaps/date.md

     Conversion from a calendar requires that all dates are valid.
 Resolve invalid dates by calling `invalid_resolve()`.

+# can resolve nonexistent midnight issues

+    Nonexistent time due to daylight saving time at location 1. i Resolve nonexistent time issues by specifying the `nonexistent` argument.

+# can resolve ambiguous midnight issues

+    Ambiguous time due to daylight saving time at location 1. i Resolve ambiguous time issues by specifying the `ambiguous` argument.

 # can't group by finer precisions

     Can't group at a precision (hour) that is more precise than `x` (day).